vickutz/vickutz/README.md

-- 👋 Hi, I’m @Viktor
+- 👋 Hi, I’m @Viktor Stephen
 - 🌱 I’m currently learning data science and machine learning
 - 💞️ I’m looking to collaborate on pojects
 - 📫 How to reach me: vitoratsen@gmail.com
-- 🤔I’m looking for  gigs, and oppurtunities to get much needed expertise and experience while getting paid at it🙏
+- 🤔I’m looking for oppurtunities to get much needed expertise and experience while getting paid at it🙏

 <!---
 vickutz/vickutz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.